-About PIVOT IO-001
+About PIVOT-09

-PIVOT IO-001 is a randomized Phase 3 study evaluating the combination of bempegaldesleukin in combination with Opdivo versus Opdivo alone in patients with previously untreated unresectable or metastatic melanoma.
-The study is sponsored and conducted by Bristol-Myers Squibb.
-A total of 783 patients were randomized 1:1 to receive a combination of bempegaldesleukin 0.006 mg/kg and Opdivo 360 mg or Opdivo 360 mg by intravenous infusion every three weeks in an outpatient setting.
+PIVOT-09 is a global, randomized Phase 3 study evaluating bempegaldesleukin combined with Opdivo versus investigator's choice of a tyrosine kinase inhibitor (TKI) therapy (either sunitinib or cabozantinib) in patients with previously untreated advanced renal cell carcinoma in the IMDC all-risk and the IMDC intermediate- or poor-risk categories.
+A total of 623 patients were randomized 1:1 to receive a combination of bempegaldesleukin 0.006 mg/kg and Opdivo 360 mg every three weeks in an outpatient setting by intravenous infusion or a specified dose of TKI therapy.
 Patients were treated until disease recurrence, unacceptable toxicity or withdrawal of consent for up to 24 months.
+The study is sponsored and conducted by Nektar Therapeutics.

-About PIVOT-12
+About PIVOT-10